113ll3/Ibmclouddocscli/idt/troubleshooting_idt.md

 {: codeblock}

-### Error: No such image when you run a new project
+### Error: No such image when you run a new application
 {: #nosuchimage}

 You might see the following error when you run a project without building it first.